sabinomachado/desafio-revvo/README.md

 - Run locally `localhost:8000`

 # Other Instructions
- - use english on all, except frontend for show to users
+ - Use english on all, except frontend for show to users
  - Use Ident to spaces = 2 for coding
  - GIT: use dev brach for new features, hotfix to fast fixed.
 Master updates only merge dev or hotfixes.
 Periodically, update dev with hotfixes and hotfix with new devs